What is Neuromuscular Therapy (NMT)?

 1. Therapy to eliminate pain and create soft tissue regeneration

-Repetitive sessions of mixed therapies to start the process
+Repetitive sessions of mixed therapies to start the deep tissue healing process

 2. Correction of structural problems to restore all balance

 Your body structure can end up distorted due to specific injury, disease process, or stress to an area from another cause.
 The NMT therapist performs a structural evaluation of the horizontal planes, brain and spinal cord connections, and overall mental awareness to determine where the force should be.